-Oakes' primary responsibility revolves around a Minnesota pitching staff that finished second in the Big Ten in ERA the last two seasons.
+Oakes' primary responsibility revolves around a Minnesota pitching staff that finished second in the Big Ten in ERA the last three seasons.
+Led by the guidance of Oakes, Minnesota held a 2.89 team ERA in 2013.
+Led primarily by Tom Windle and DJ Snelten, the duo were named First-Team All-Big Ten in 2013.
 In 2012, Minnesota boasted a 3.16 ERA, led primarily by then Gopher ace and son, TJ Oakes, who was name First Team All-Big Ten.
 In 2011, Gopher closer Scott Matyas was named a First Team All-Big Ten, the first Gopher pitcher to receive the award since Glen Perkins in 2004 as Minnesota held a collective 3.80 ERA.
 Along with Maytas, TJ Oakes was named a Third Team All-Big Ten, while Tom Windle earned a spot on the Big Ten All-Tournament Team.

 In 2009, he helped guide the pitching staff to the second-best ERA, second-best opponent batting average, second-best save total and the second-lowest walk total in the Big Ten.

 Oakes guided the pitching staff to a school record in saves with 23 in 2007.
 That season, the Golden Gopher bullpen had a 16-6 record with a 3.52 ERA and 23 saves.
 Minnesota led the Big Ten in saves and was second in opponent batting average in 2007.
 The Golden Gophers also had a pair of relievers named All-Big Ten in 2007.